top of page

 About:

-My policy research helps address several challenges that Colorado is facing, including high energy costs and wildfires.
 In coordination with several Colorado Locals of the International Brotherhood of Electrical Workers, I examine the potential to create jobs expanding and hardening Colorado's transmission infrastructure.
 Building new transmission lines and de-risking existing lines can address bottlenecks stalling clean energy projects while reducing the risk of wildfires.

-Transmission upgrades would create 26,040 jobs through 2030 and cut 1,310,000 MTCO2e annually
+These transmission upgrades would create 26,040 jobs through 2030 and cut 1,310,000 MTCO2e annually

 Media: